-Both parties then presented evidence and made arguments.
+The State then presented evidence in aggravation; defendant did not present any evidence in mitigation.
+Both parties made arguments.
 During the State's argument, the following colloquy regarding restitution occurred:

-"MR. EYLER [(ASSISTANT STATE'S ATTORNEY)]: The other thing is-and it's, again, not in the PSI because the police reports are not attached, but Mr. Prizy has this, it's already been disclosed-we're requesting restitution.
-Mr. Prizy has the amount for the restitution, and it's joint and several as to all defendants.
+"MR. EYLER [(ASSISTANT STATE'S ATTORNEY)]: The other thing

+is-and it's, again, not in the PSI because the police reports are not attached, but defendants.
 All are going to be responsible for that as part of the negotiation, and this defendant should be also.